-The Digital Learning Grant supports districts ready to launch thoughtful 1:1 implementation plans.
+The Digital Learning Grant (up to $100,000) supports districts ready to launch thoughtful 1:1 implementation plans.
 It is also open to districts that have assessed their current 1:1 implementation and are prepared to take the next steps, such as expanding grade levels or replicating successes from pilot projects.
 Funds from this grant support corporations in providing professional development, developing content and expectations, creating avenues for parent and student communication, as well as purchasing devices.

 This year’s application will open January 16 and close February 6, 2015.
 Public and public charter school corporations are eligible to apply if they have not been the recipient of a previous Digital Learning Grant, Imagining and Creating Grant, or Classroom Innovation Grant.
 Applicants who are successful with the online application will be invited to participate in the second step of the evaluation process, the proposal pitch.
 In the pitch, district teams of up to four members have ten minutes to present their proposal, and then respond to ten minutes of questions and discussion with the scoring panel.
 Pitch days are scheduled for March 3-4, 2015.